allhailthetail/csc230-taste-tracker/README.md

 2. Question #10 didn't ask for a check whether longFoodNames == shortFoodNames.
 Included it.

 3. Spring Rolls and Clam Chwoder both have length of 12.
 This is an issue when evaluating which is longest.

+## Reflection:
+> Focusing hard on C++ this Summer and Fall has really paid dividends for things like this.
+> JavaScript seems like C++'s easier and more intuitive cousin!